KTheCreator/NumbersToWordConverter/README.md

 process is as followed

 Process:
-[1]Takes the sentence and separates each word into a vector [2]Iterates vector to get number in the sentence [3]Formats the number to be ready for conversion [4]Iterates over number and converts each number to there respective word counterparts [5]Formats the new converted digits into a desired output [6]Returns the final form of the string
+1) Takes the sentence and separates each word into a vector
+2) Iterates vector to get number in the sentence
+3) Formats the number to be ready for conversion
+4) Iterates over number and converts each number to there respective word counterparts
+5) Formats the new converted digits into a desired output
+6) Returns the final form of the string

 Design Choices:
 - A lot of the program is separated into functions to allow for ease of maintenance.
 Each function is